-Our revenue and financial condition could be adversely affected by the loss of business from significant customers, including financial services institutions, automotive manufacturers, the U.S. Government and other customers.
+Our revenue and financial condition could be adversely affected by the loss of business from significant customers, including financial services institutions and automotive manufacturers.

-During the years ended December 31, 2014, 2013 and 2012, revenue from our customers in the financial services & insurance sector accounted for approximately 18%, 11% and 7%, respectively, of our consolidated revenue.
+During the years ended December 31, 2015, 2014 and 2013, revenue from our customers in the financial services & insurance sector accounted for approximately 21%, 18% and 11%, respectively, of our consolidated revenue.
 In addition, our largest client is a financial services institution.
-As of December 31, 2014, billed and unbilled accounts receivable from this customer totaled \$22.9 million, or 17.6%, of our consolidated accounts receivable and costs and estimated earnings in excess of billings on uncompleted contracts balances.
+Beginning in 2015, we have a concentration of revenue from this customer, which accounted for approximately 14% of our consolidated revenue for the year ended December 31, 2015.
+As of December 31, 2015, billed and unbilled accounts receivable from this customer totaled \$27.6 million, or 20%, of our consolidated accounts receivable and costs and estimated earnings in excess of billings on uncompleted contracts balances.
 A default in payment from this client or a decline in the volume of business from this client and other major financial services customers could adversely affect our business and financial condition.

-During the years ended December 31, 2014, 2013 and 2012, revenue from our customers in the automotive industry accounted for approximately 14%, 16% and 17%, respectively, of our consolidated revenue.
+During the years ended December 31, 2015, 2014 and 2013, revenue from our customers in the automotive industry accounted for approximately 19%, 14% and 16%, respectively, of our consolidated revenue.
+As of December 31, 2015 accounts receivable from a single automotive customer totaled \$10.0 million, or 11% of our consolidated accounts receivable balance.
 Historically, U.S. auto manufacturers have been negatively impacted during times of economic downturns and recession, resulting in significant reductions in vehicle sales requiring the auto manufacturers to cut costs.
 A decline in the volume of business from automotive customers could adversely affect our business and financial condition.